-I am Cole Shafer-Ray, a junior in high school from Norman, Oklahoma.
+I am Cole Shafer-Ray, a 20 year-old from Norman, Oklahoma.

 I am extremely passionate about spelling.
 I was a three-time participant in the Scripps National Spelling Bee, written test perfect-score recipient, and runner-up in 2015.

-I’ve been involved with spelling bees for the past nine years, so I am about as knowledgeable as one could be about anything and everything spelling-related.
-I’ve been around long enough to know how the whole spelling bee system works, down to the finest detail.
+I’ve been involved with spelling bees for the past eleven years, so I understand how the whole spelling bee system works, down to the finest detail.

 I offer an hour-long diagnostic session (free of charge) before beginning to conduct lessons.
 This way, I can analyze your strengths and weaknesses and develop a personalized plan for you, and you have the opportunity to decide if you want to proceed with lessons.
 During this diagnostic, I will quiz a little more and teach a little less than in an average lesson so I can be more efficient and have a better idea of your level by the end of the hour.
 If you decide you want to continue with lessons, here is how it will work:

-- Lessons will be held over Skype and are conducted whenever both the student and I can.
+- Lessons will be held over Skype.
 During lessons, the student will be quizzed over the information from the past week’s assignment as well as new information related to the assignment.